The Fantastic Umbrella Factory in South Kingstown, Rhode Island

 The Inside Scoop, North Kingstown, Rhode Island

 Then on to the Piece De Resistance- The Inside Scoop in North Kingstown.
-Having lived and travelled around this country, this is my favorite ice cream.
+Having lived and traveled around this country, this is my favorite ice cream.

-All thier ice creams are homemade.
+All their ice creams are homemade.
 My favorite flavors are the Coffee Oreo and Chocolate Brownie.
 They also have good sorbet and ice cream cakes.
 To add a little adventure to the trip, take a look in the windows of Ernie’s Mower Shop next door.
 Another great day of adventure in RI.